Headphones

 Seheiser is well aware of the HD 660S's market position and has therefore intentionally made careful updates.
 It retains its open design and robust dynamic drivers with a diameter of 38 millimeters.
 These features have earned the headphones an excellent reputation in recording studios.
 Due to its balanced and detailed sound profile, the HD 660S is virtually indispensable in the realms of mixing and mastering.
 The key features of the HD 660S2 thus remain untouched.
 However, the Seheiser engineers have made slight adjustments to the sound profile.
 The focus is on the sub-bass, frequencies so low that they are typically not heard but rather felt physically.
 Here, Seheiser has turbocharged the HD 660S2.
 Frequencies from about 50 Hz down to 8 Hz (!) are to be reproduced with double the sound pressure compared to its predecessor.
 This was achieved through improved aluminum voice coils that are lighter, thus reducing moving mass.

 Clever: The cable is easily replaceable with just two simple steps, allowing for hassle-free replacement if it ever gets damaged.
 Great: The manufacturer includes two cables, giving the HD 660S2 flexible usability.
 In addition to the obligatory 6.3-mm jack cable (an adapter for a 3.5-mm jack is also included for mobile use), the owner receives a balanced cable with a Pentaco coector.
 This highlights the studio genes of this headphone series.
 The impedance of 300 Ohms also allows for mobile use with a smartphone.
-The volume was always sufficient in our test.
+The volume was always sufficient in the review.
 For those who want to transport it frequently, a simple fabric bag is provided, but a sturdy hardcase must be purchased separately.

 Sound Quality

-In our test, the Seheiser HD 660S2 Hi-Fi headphones offered a tonally balanced sound quality with an earthy deep bass that was not excessive.
+In the review, the Seheiser HD 660S2 Hi-Fi headphones offered a tonally balanced sound quality with an earthy deep bass that was not excessive.
 The bass formed the foundation of the overall sound impression, giving the music a natural tone.
 The midrange and lower treble were beautifully transparent, conveying a wide soundstage, while the upper treble produced lively impulses.
 The sound was incredibly precise and detailed, with clarity and consistency that excellently reproduced every music genre.
 The HD 660S2 delivered an extraordinary soundstage with excellent separation of instruments.

 Versatility